kobolabs/metadata-style-guide/README.md

 Incorrect: eight

 ### Notes</br>
-* We use AgeRangeQualifier = 17 to determine a title's eligibility for the Kids' Store.
-* When Audience Age Range - To is 18 or greater, the title will not be filtered into our Kid's Store.
-* Range limit is 0 To 120.
+* Rakuten Kobo system ingest and store the Age Range information, but it's not used on our store currently.